molaanaa/BABA-Wallet-Releases/README.md

 BABA Wallet is a utility tool for the Credits Blockchain.
 * This application does **not** provide financial advice, loans, or banking services.
 * Transactions on the blockchain are irreversible.
 * The developer is not responsible for lost keys or funds due to user error.
-Please back up your mnemonic phrase securely.
+Please back up your private key(s) securely.

 ---